 4 min read

-Cinema Experience
+Cinema experience

 Cinema-1

-Although Newcastle is a compact city, there is absolutely no shortage of cinemas.
+Although Newcastle is a compact city, there is no shortage of cinemas.
 Next to Cineworld Cinema Newcastle there is the Tyneside Cinema, which lets you experience cult classics as well as contemporary releases in a stylish, old-fashioned setting.
-As a student, we all know money doesn't stretch too far but this classic cinema has you covered with student discount offerings on both peak and off-peak viewings!
-Just make sure you have some change for snacks because who would go to the movies without any popcorn?

-The Theatre
+Theatre shows

 Theatre 2